-In addition to meeting the eligibility requirements described in the above paragraph, a student will attain a Degree with Recognition through satisfactorily completing at least 13 credit hours of honors courses while maintaining a 3.3 GPA based on his or her total course work.
+In addition to meeting the eligibility requirements described in the above paragraph, a student will attain a Degree with Recognition through satisfactorily completion of at least 13 credit hours of honors courses while maintaining a 3.3 GPA based on his or her total course work.
 Honors courses must be completed with a B or better to be accepted as honors credit.
 The following requirements must be adhered to:

-- General Education Component: HMXP 102H, CRTW 201H (6 credit hours). - Major Component: 6 credit hours of honors courses in the major. - Independent Study Component: A senior thesis/project must be completed in the major (may count as part of the 6 credit hours in the major or as HONR 450H Honors Thesis for 3 credit hours) and completion of HONR 451H Thesis Symposium (1 credit hour) at the time the thesis is written. - Service Learning Component: A service learning class/project must be completed.
+- General Education Component: HMXP 102H, CRTW 201H (6 credit hours). - Major Component: 6 credit hours of honors courses in the major. - Independent Study Component: A senior thesis/project must be completed in the major (may count as part of the 6 credit hours in the major or as HONR 450H Honors Thesis for 3 credit hours) and completion of